 Then again, it may not be worth a cent!

 Intellectual Property, the CFO view

-In an article by Sean D. Deweiler in CFO Magazine titled Why You Should Spend Dollars on Patent, Trademark Protection he outline some of the pro’s and con’s of patent and trademark protection.
+In an article by Sean D. Deweiler in CFO Magazine titled Why You Should Spend Dollars on Patent, Trademark Protection he outlined some of the pros and cons of patent and trademark protection.

 CFO’s should read this publication by the U.S. Patent and Trademark Office, The Bright Side of Patents.

 It pays to think about patents, trademarks, and service marks before you develop intellectual property.
 Obtaining a patent or trademark requires uniqueness.
-For a trademark or service mark you need to be the first users in commerce.
+For a trademark or service mark you need to be the first users of said mark in commerce.

 As a CFO, be forward thinking, it can be a sustainable royalty one day.